Women working on computer in kitchen

 Types of IRA accounts

-An individual retirement account (IRA) can be a key element of a retirement plan, but the first step is to determine which type or types of IRA accounts fit your situation.
+An individual retirement account (IRA) is a tax-advantaged investment account designed to help you save for retirement.
+Review which type or types of IRA accounts meet your needs.

 Disclosures